Château Gruaud Larose Saint-Julien 2022 - 2nd Grand Cru Classé BIO

 About the wine:

-The wine continues to express its terroir with power and elegance, thanks to a refined extraction process that lends it a texture of rare distinction.
+The wine continues to express its terroir with power and eloquence, thanks to a refined extraction process that lends it textural qualities of rare distinction.
 More supple yet no less impressive than the best wines of its appellation.
-Unparalleled value for money at this level.
+Unparalleled value for the price at this level.

 About the estate: